Why Use a Licensed Agency in Sarawak?

 Artikel ini juga tersedia dalam Bahasa Melayu: Versi Bahasa Melayu / This article is also available in Malay.

 Yet not every agency operating in the market is properly licensed.
 Understanding the difference — and the risks of using an unlicensed operator — can save employers significant trouble.
+For a self-audit checklist on the warning signs, see our compliance red-flag guide.

 What Makes an Agency "Licensed"?